 Short term employment benefits such as salaries and compensated absences (holiday pay) are recognised as an expense in the year in which the employees render service to the College.
-Any unused benefits are accrued and measured as the additional amount the College expects to pay as a result of the unused entitlement.
+Any unused benefits are accrued and measured as the additional amount the College expects to pay because of the unused entitlement.